What Is the Tor Browser? A Beginner’s Guide

 What is the Tor browser?

-Tor (which stands for the onion router) is a free web browser that allows anonymous access to the internet. the Tor browser routes your data traffic through servers (or nodes) scattered worldwide.
-This makes it challenging to track your location or online activities.
+Tor (which stands for the onion router) is a free web browser that allows anonymous access to the internet.
+The Tor browser routes your data traffic through servers (or nodes) scattered worldwide, making it challenging to track your location or online activities.

 The U.S. Naval Research Lab (NRL) developed Tor in the mid-1990s to hide intelligence communications.
 Tor became available to the public as an open-source project in 2002 by The Tor Project, a non-profit organization based in Seattle, Washington.
 The organization has maintained the software since 2006.